 The Office of General Counsel issued the following opinion on August 19, 2004, representing the position of the New York State Insurance Department.

-Five days after the expiration date of a lawyers professional liability policy, the authorized insurer advises the insured that it is extending the original expiration date of the policy by 64 days and simultaneoulsly sends notice of non-renewal.
+Five days after the expiration date of a lawyers' professional liability policy, the authorized insurer advises the insured that it is extending the original expiration date of the policy by 64 days and simultaneously sends notice of non-renewal.
 Is this action violative of the New York Insurance Law?

 Yes, such action is violative of N.Y.
 Ins.
 Law § 3426 (McKinney Supp.
 2004).